cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 When overlapping regions of arrays are copied, Mindcode makes sure to perform the operation in correct order to prevent array elements from being overwritten before their content is read.

-If one or both of the arrays being assigned is internal, the assignment is compiled as a series of `set` instructions without loops.
-Assignments between two external arrays are compiled as a loop.
+If one or both of the arrays being assigned is internal, and the array size is smaller than the value specified by the [`array-iteration-threshold` compiler option](SYNTAX-5-OTHER.markdown#option-array-iteration-threshold), the assignment is compiled as a series of `set`, `read` or `write` instructions without loops.
+In other cases, the assignments between the arrays are compiled as a loop.

 # Constant expressions